carbaior/1151cycle/README.md

 ## How to use this program?

-horoscycles needs the skyfield library.
-You can install them with pip: `pip install skyfield`
+horoscycles needs the numpy and skyfield libraries.
+You can install them with pip: `pip install numpy skyfield`

 Then launch horoscycles.py: